astropy/astropy-workshop/00-Install_and_Setup/README.md

 ## 6. Create a mamba environment for the workshop

-*Mambaforge includes an environment manager called mamba.
+*miniforge includes an environment manager called mamba.
 Environments allow you to have multiple sets of Python packages installed at the same time, making reproducibility and upgrades easier.
 You can create, export, list, remove, and update environments that have different versions of